azhx/blagoblag/content/drafts/mysterious-case-of-deny-dynamic-code-generation.rst

 At this point I decided that I should report this to Apple as a potential security issue.
 I was a bit on the fence, since I couldn't know for certain what the intended behaviour of ``dynamic-code-generation`` was without documentation, and maybe it was never expected to work at all on macOS!
-None the less, there were a few macOS sandbox profiles that were using it which was evidence that someone expected it to work on macOS.
+Nonetheless, there were a few macOS sandbox profiles that were using it which was evidence that someone expected it to work on macOS.
 Plus I had a clear reproducer, so if this was expected behaviour it should be easy enough for them to recognize it as such.